 7. Place your foot inside your Solite boot while wearing the Heat Booster sock if you plan on using the socks regularly.
 Make sure your big-toe sits comfortably in the toe cavity and your heel is flush in the heel pocket.

 8. Repeat Steps 6 and 7 for the other boot.

 9. Secure boot ankle straps if you have them.

-10. Walk around in your Solite boots for the next 10 minutes as they custom mold to your feet.
+10. Walk around in your Solite boots for the next 10-15 minutes to allow the boots to mold comfortably to your feet as they cool down.